Vic Schoen

-Early years – 1930s
+Early life and education

 Vic Schoen was born in Brooklyn, New York, to Jewish parents.
 He is one of the very few composer-arrangers who was self-taught.
 Early in his life, he learned to play trumpet and would bring music into his high school classes, which annoyed his teachers.
 Upon noticing that Schoen was not paying attention in class and writing music, his chemistry teacher stopped by his desk and said, "Someone needs this chair more than you do."
 He eventually dropped out of high school and started playing in nightclubs in New York City and in the bands of Leon Belasco, Gene Kardos, and Billy Swanson.
 He also learned how to write big band arrangements at this time by "trial and error".
 During this time Schoen met George Gershwin at a party in New York City in the mid-1930s.

+Career

 Schoen also wrote many of Count Basie's earlier arrangements in the mid-1930s.
 He commented on the time when Basie paid him for some of his arrangements: "He owed me some money one night after a gig.
 I had written several arrangements for him and he paid me one hundred dollars in single dollar bills.
 I walked out of that Harlem club with the biggest wad of cash in my pocket.
 I had never been so scared in my life."

 Schoen was also extremely impressed with the sound of the Basie band, "There was quite a large difference in the way that the white bands played versus the black bands.
 When I would show up to Basie's rehearsals to hear my arrangements sometimes I didn't even realize they were playing one of my charts.
 The unique way they played and phrased was so different than what I was used to hearing."